 .14 The Institute provides a service whereby a firm preparing for participation may send a description of its quality control system to the Institute for review and comment.
-This service is not intended to be a regular prelude to a quality control review or to be an alternative for the preliminary quality control procedures review described below.
-Rather, it is a means for a firm to obtain advice on the adequacy of its quality control document.
+This service is not intended to be a regular firm to obtain advice on the adequacy of its quality control document.
 If more than a nominal amount of time is required for this service, the firm is charged a fee.